MysteryCoder456/AstroRockets/README.md

 ## How to play

-**The controls are simple:** WASD for player 1 and arrow keys for player 2.
+**Player 1:**
+A and D for turning, W for accelerating and S for shooting.

+**Player 2:**
+Left and right arrow keys for turning, up arrow key for accelerating and down arrow key for shooting.

 ## Issues